 11) If you do not own any limited data, skip to Question 12.
 If you have multiple data under restricted category and each one has dfferent answers for the following questions, please answer the questions for each data separately

-Our security tickets have restricted ata.
+None

 11-A) Who is authorized to access the data?
 How do you determine this list of people?

-The VDT team

 11-B) How do you communicate the security requirements to the data to authorized recipients ?
 Do the recipients agree to the requirements?
 Do you keep record of such communications in a way that can be audited?

 We communicate informally and no records are kept of these communications.